Florida Bright Futures Scholarship Program

 The Florida Bright Futures Scholarship Program consists of two awards for undergraduate students.
 Each award has its own academic eligibility requirements, award amounts and funding length.
 A student may receive funding for only one award.
 The highest award earned by the student will be selected.

-For the Academic Year 2017-2018 Bright Futures will pay a flat rate per credit hour:
+* For the Academic Year 2018-2019 Bright Futures will pay rates per credit hour as follows:

 - An additional $300.00 per term for educational expenses (fall/spring only).